-33.155 Universal Doctrine (Religions - 160)
+33.155 Universal Doctrine (Religion - 160)

-- 33.1551 After the calamity phase, during the Special Abilities Phase, a player holding Universal Doctrine may convert 5 unit points of Barbarian Tokens or Pirate Cities on the map and replace them with his own units provided he can trace a path (however long) from one of his own regions to the destination region (either by sea or land).
-When tracing this path the player must have the Astronomy in order to trace over open seas. - 33.1552 If the player holding Universal Doctrine does not have sufficient units in stock to replace units, he may not convert them.
-He does not need to be able to convert all of the tokens in an area to use this power (e.g. He can covert 2 out of the 4 barbarian tokens in an area). - 33.1553 Universal Doctrine aggravates the effects of Superstition (30.333). - 33.1554 Provides 10 Religion Credits, 5 Art Credits and 5 Civic Credits.
+33.1551 After the calamity phase, during the Special Abilities Phase, a player holding Universal Doctrine may convert 5 unit points of barbarian tokens or pirate cities on the map and replace them with his own units provided he can trace a path (however long) from one of his own regions to the destination region (either by sea or land).
+When tracing this path the player must have the Astronomy in order to trace over open seas and may not trace over areas containing enemy tokens.

+- 33.1552 If the player holding Universal Doctrine does not have sufficient units in stock to replace units, he may not convert them.
+He does not need to be able to convert all of the tokens in an area to use this power (e.g. He may covert 2 out of the 4 barbarian tokens in an area). - 33.1553 Universal Doctrine aggravates the effects of Superstition (30.333). - 33.1554 Provides 10 Religion Credits, 5 Art Credits and 5 Civic Credits.

-33.156 Monotheism (Religions - 230)
+33.156 Monotheism (Religion - 230)

 - 33.1561 After the calamity phase, during the Special Abilities Phase, a player holding Monotheism may convert the occupants of any one area adjacent by land to an area containing his own units by replacing the units in that area with his own units.
 An area containing either a city or one or more tokens may be taken over in this manner, being replaced by a city or tokens, respectively. - 33.1562 If the player holding Monotheism does not have sufficient units in stock to replace units in a target area, he may not convert that area.
 The area must be adjacent by land to an area containing the player's own units, and may not be occupied by units belonging to another player who also has Monotheism or Theology.
-Barbarian tokens and Pirate cities may not be converted by Monotheism. - 33.1563 Monotheism aggravates the effects of Iconoclasm and Heresy (30.825). - 33.1564 Provides 10 Religion Credits, 5 Art Credits and 5 Civic Credits.
+Barbarian tokens and pirate cities may not be converted by Monotheism. - 33.1563 Monotheism aggravates the effects of Iconoclasm and Heresy (30.825). - 33.1564 Provides 10 Religion Credits, 5 Art Credits and 5 Civic Credits.

-33.157 Theology (Religions - 250)
+33.157 Theology (Religion - 250)